that-ugly-cat/revmaster-gn/readme.md

     - the CSV file containing your papers to be assessed: the file should contain at least the following columns to function properly: Key (used as unique identifier), Publication Year, Author, Title.
 I use an export from Zotero, works amazingly well.
     - save: this will record all the details and set up the environment.
   - upload the PDF files in your github repository, in the folder '/pdfs'.
 The software uses the author names and the publication title to find the PDF files based on the database entry, so make sure your files are named as follows: Surname - title.pdf, or Surname1, Surname2 - title.pdf, or Surname1, Surname2 et al - title.pdf (this is the default file name for files exported from Citavi.

+## Workflow
+- You do your literature search (ideally with a [smart iterative approach](https://www.sciencedirect.com/science/article/pii/S2405844020312706) using my [TopicTracker](https://zenodo.org/record/7023618))
+- Once you're happy with the query, download and import the database entries in your reference manager, such as Zotero or Citavi.
+- Do your first screening (inclusion/exclusion based on title/abstract) in your reference manager.
+- Export from your reference manager a csv file containing all the papers which passed the 1st screening.
+- Download the PDFs of these papers
+- Create your RevMaster project, configure everything, load the files, and do your assessment.
+- Read the results from a high level perspective (NLP analysis) via RevMaster's interface
+- ...and then from a closer perspective (manual evidence synthesis) exporting your final excel file and confronting the content of the assessments.

 ## Use
 ### Assessment mode